IgorRamalhoSouza/ubuntu-autoinstall/README.md

 ### How to use

-1. Download official Ubuntu 24.04 ISO
+1. Download official Ubuntu 24.04 LTS ISO
 2. Flash it to a USB drive (using Balena Etcher, Rufus or similar)
 3. Copy both `autoinstall.yaml` and `ubuntu-debullshit.sh` to the root of the USB
 4. Boot from the USB drive